modelingevolution/trainings/src/dotnet/01-hello-event-store/README.md

 ## 01-hello-event-store
-Sample app that sends and receives messages.
+Sample app that appends messages and receives messages.

 To run the app:
 ```bash